 IV.
 CONCLUSIONS AND RECOMMENDATIONS

-This research is aimed to assess the groundwater level depletion trends of Mymensingh city, a north-central area of Bangladesh, over last 20 years.
-The groundwater level of the study area is found in a continuous descending manner for past 2 decades.
-The estimated water level depletion at 3 monitoring wells of Bangladesh Water Development Board was found 0.24 m/y for GT6152017, 0.196 m/y for GT6152020 and 0.139 m/y for GT6152021.
-Again, wet seasons median GWL degradation was 3.23 m, while dry season mean was 3.33 m.
+The groundwater level of the study area has been in a continuous descending manner for the past 2 decades.
+The estimated water level depletion at 3 monitoring wells of the Bangladesh Water Development Board was found 0.24 m/y for GT6152017, 0.196 m/y for GT6152020, and 0.139 m/y for GT6152021.
+Again, wet season median GWL degradation was 3.23 m, while the dry season mean was 3.33 m.
 The results of the analysis primarily revealed declining tendencies in the studied area's time series.
 Because of the high rainfall and flooding during the wet season, the shallow GWT rises almost to the surface.
-Because of the massive water withdrawals and release to rivers that deplete the aquifers, water tables drop throughout the dry season.
+Because of the massive water withdrawals and releases to rivers that deplete the aquifers, water tables drop throughout the dry season.
 The long-term descending pattern indicates that the variables will sustain their current trend patterns in the future.
 People should reduce water pumping, find alternative sources of water (rainwater harvesting), whilst the local government ought to amend the master plan for managing the area's sustainable water resources.
 Attempts should be made to implement long-term adaptation plans and add simulation models of water requirements for the future.
-The working principles of the present research may act as a demonstration of long-term time series in Bangladesh and other parts of the world.

 References